Data Science Graduate Degree Handbook

 Students who are admitted to the Master of Data Science degree are thought to be ready to start the program with the essential knowledge to be successful in the program.
 They are not required to take remedial coursework.

 However, if a student feels they need remedial work in math and/or programming, they may want to consider enrolling in the Data Science Essentials remedial self-paced package of online coursework that can help you prepare to be successful in the program.
-The remedial courses available in the Data Science Essentials are: Basic Linear Algebra & Calculus; Basics of Java; Basics of Python Programming; Introduction to C++, Introduction to R Programing; Introduction to SQL; and Introduction to MongoDB.
+The remedial courses available in the Data Science Essentials are: Basic Linear Algebra & Calculus; Basics of Java; Basics of Python Programming; Introduction to C++, Introduction to R Programming; Introduction to SQL; and Introduction to MongoDB.
 No certificates or badges of understanding will be awarded as these are self-paced modules.
 This course is offered through the Luddy Office of Online Education (luddyonl@indiana.edu).
 The cost of this course is $150.

 Internship Course Credits